Millonarios F.C.: 2000s

-2010s: End of Title Drought
+2010s: End of the title drought

-Plagued by financial problems, and with no major titles in the last decade, as well as having failed to qualify for the playoffs in the last seven seasons, the club finally initiated a bankruptcy process that led to it being bought by a society composed of about 4,000 fans, Azul & Blanco, SA.
+Plagued by financial problems, and with no major titles in the last decade, as well as having failed to qualify for the playoffs in the last seven seasons, the club finally initiated a bankruptcy process that led to it being bought by a society composed of about 4,000 fans, Azul & Blanco S.A.
 This movement also meant a change in playing style which started with the hiring of Venezuelan coach Richard Páez.

 Paez led the club to a sixth-placed finish in the 2011 Apertura and playoff semi-finals.
-The 2011 Finalizacion was even better, with the club finishing fourth in the league, and they were set to qualify for the finals after a 3–0 win against Junior in the semi-finals first leg, but Junior made a comeback in Barranquilla and tied the series, then shortly after won on penalties to eliminate Millonarios.
+The 2011 Finalización was even better, with the club finishing fourth in the league, and they were set to qualify for the finals after a 3–0 win against Junior in the semi-finals first leg, but Junior made a comeback in Barranquilla and tied the series, then shortly after won on penalties to eliminate Millonarios.

 However, the Millonarios fans were not left without anything to celebrate, as the club won the 2011 Copa Colombia with a great run that included a first-place finish in their group, a comeback win against Deportes Tolima in the quarter finals, and then a 4–1 away win against Junior in the semi-finals, before topping it off by winning both games against Boyacá Chicó in the finals, clinching a spot in the 2012 Copa Sudamericana while also ending a 23-year title drought.

 In June 2012, it was confirmed that Hernán Torres would be the new coach after a poor Apertura campaign where the club missed out on the playoffs.
-In Copa Sudamericana, the team was highly successful, reaching the semi-finals after eliminating Brazilian powerhouses Palmeiras and Gremio, with Millonarios having lost the first legs both times but made comebacks, and they were eventually eliminated on away goals by runner-up, Argentine club Tigre.
+In Copa Sudamericana, the team was highly successful, reaching the semi-finals after eliminating Brazilian powerhouses Palmeiras and Grêmio, with Millonarios having lost the first legs both times but made comebacks, and they were eventually eliminated on away goals by the runner-up, Argentine club Tigre.
 This came as a relief after an embarrassing 8–0 defeat to Real Madrid in a friendly match in September to honor Alfredo Di Stéfano.

-Despite the Copa Sudamericana elimination and heavy defeat to Real Madrid, the team had a great performance in the 2012 Finalizacion, qualifying to the play-offs as the best team of the campaign.
-After a very difficult series of matches, the team finished the playoffs with ten points, equal with Deportivo Pasto, but reached the Finals on better goal difference, which were to be played against Independiente Medellín.
-The first leg was played at Estadio Atanasio Girardotin Medellín, and ended in a 0–0 tie.
-The second leg was played on 16 December 2012 in Bogotá, and ended in a 1–1 draw, sending the match to a penalty shootout, where Goalkeeper Delgado managed to save a penalty and help his team win the shootout 5–4, as well as helping Millonarios win its 14th championship, their first league title in about 24 years.
+Despite the Copa Sudamericana elimination and the heavy defeat to Real Madrid, the team had a great performance in the 2012 Finalización, qualifying to the play-offs as the best team of the campaign.
+After a very difficult series of matches, the team finished the playoffs with ten points, equal with Deportivo Pasto, but reached the finals on better goal difference, which were to be played against Independiente Medellín.
+The first leg was played at Estadio Atanasio Girardot in Medellín, and ended in a 0–0 tie.
+The second leg was played on 16 December 2012 in Bogotá, and ended in a 1–1 draw, sending the match to a penalty shootout, where goalkeeper Luis Delgado managed to save a penalty and help his team win the shootout 5–4, as well as helping Millonarios win its fourteenth championship, their first league title in about 24 years.